Lionsberg/lionsberg-wiki/Lionsberg Trust Manifesto.md

 Unable to identify any existing effort or institution, that if driven to its logical end would accomplish [[The Goal]], Jordan and his allies determined that a [[New]] platform was required.

-After years of legal, governance, and organizational research with dozens of advisors, this eventually led to the founding of [[LIONSBERG]].
+After years of legal, governance, and organizational research with dozens of advisors, this eventually led to the founding of [[Lionsberg]].
 The Lionsberg [[Provisional Structure]] was approved by the IRS in 2019, and then used to fund the co-creation of the [[Lionsberg Platform]] between 2020 and 2023.

-[[LIONSBERG]] was purpose-built with the sole intention of manifesting the [[Highest Intention and Greatest Good]], or the [[Kingdom of God]], [[On Earth As it Is In Heaven]].
+[[Lionsberg]] was purpose-built with the sole intention of manifesting the [[Highest Intention and Greatest Good]], or the [[Kingdom of God]], [[On Earth As it Is In Heaven]].

 ## Corruption and Injustice